Nature, Villages & Castles of the Loire River Valley

 Helmets:

-Helmets are available, free of charge but they must be reserved at the time of booking.
+Helmets are available(please inquire).
 The use of a helmet is mandatory for children less than 12 years old (whether riders or passengers).
-For older children and adults, even if it’s not mandatory we strongly recommend it!
+We recommend that you bring your own helmet for safety and hygiene purposes.

 Questions about pricing or options?
 Call +1-215-613-0874 to talk to a Tour Advisor now.